znoxx/tbng2/README.md

 * privoxy -- all traffic is routed via privoxy -- automatic support of .onion and .i2p domains
 * tor -- Tor access point.
 One should explicitly set up http proxy in client systems to allow .onion and .i2p domain operation
 * direct -- Just a simple access point.
 No automatic TOR usage.
 One can still explicitly setup http proxy in client systems to allow .onion and .i2p domain operation _and_ tor access.
+* nfqws or nfqws_quic -- Access point, passing selected traffic via NFQWS tool (e.g. to bypass DPI).
+See note below.
+* tpws -- Access point, passing selected traffic via transparent proxy to bypass DPI, also socks proxy is working, e.g. to access it from LAN.
+See note below.

 ### Running SBC part